sunpy/sunpy/doc/source/code_ref/coordinates.rst

 ``HeliographicStonyhurst`` and ``HeliographicCarrington``
 #########################################################

-Both the heliographic frames use latitude, longitude and radius so are accessed as follows:
+Both the heliographic frames use latitude, longitude and radius which are accessed as follows:

    >>> c = SkyCoord(70*u.deg, -30*u.deg, frame='heliographicstonyhurst')
    >>> c.lat